cloudx-labs/posts/posts/matiasromero/1-local-development-using-k3d.md

 ---
-title: Why You Should Use k3d for Local Development: A Developer's Guide
+title: Why You Should Use k3d for Local Development.
+A Developer's Guide
 published: false
 description: A guide to using k3d for local development
 tags: k3d, kubernetes, docker, development